 Like its precursors, the new Tomb Raider involves a mix of puzzle solving, platforming and combat in an open world environment.
 In terms of tone and mechanics, however, thee game is more serious and realistic – Lara does not dive in slow motion while using dual pistols with pinpoint lock-on accuracy, but rather takes cover behind the environment and eliminates enemies with a carefully aimed arrow from her bow.
-Unlike the typical franchise enemy roster, consisting largely of various wild animals, your opponents in this game are almost universally human, with few exceptions.
+Unlike the typical franchise enemy roster, consisting largely of various wild animals, players' opponents in this game are almost universally human, with few exceptions.
 This decreased diversity is offset by an increased depth to the combat.
-Lara uses four different weapons, each with its own unlockable upgrades, alt-fire mode, and out-of-combat utility.
+Lara uses four different ranged weapons, each with its own unlockable upgrades, alt-fire mode, and out-of-combat utility.
 Upgrading weapons requires resources in the form of salvage which can be found in various containers throughout the island or by looting corpses.
 She can also use salvage to unlock limited close-combat capabilities, being able to dodge and counterattack, as well as perform executions on incapacitated enemies.

 Tomb Raider's platforming follows in the vein of the Uncharted series, with cinematic set-pieces and dynamic features, as well as limited use of quick-time events.
 These set-pieces led to some initial negative publicity for the game (the first in the franchise to receive an 'M' ESRB rating), as failure frequently results in gruesome, fully-animated deaths, such as being impaled through the chin or crushed under a boulder.
 Increased control over jumps and the ability to scramble up walls, among other enhancements, make the platforming feel more polished mechanically than previously in the franchise.
 Puzzle-solving is also a more active process, as Lara must take into account variable elements such as fire, wind, and momentum.
 To aid her, Lara can activate her "Survival Instinct" at any time while standing still, which will highlight objectives, enemies, collectibles, and interactive elements.

 As she fights the hostile inhabitants of Yamatai, it is revealed that they are a fanatical cult, led by the ruthless Father Mathias, who was stranded there in 1982.
 As more people are shipwrecked by the Dragon Triangle's storms, the men are captured, tortured, and indoctrinated into the Solarii, the warrior core of the cult.
 The women, however, can be found crucified and burned to death across the island in some twisted ritual.
 Lara eventually reunites with most of her companions, including Joslin Reyes, the mechanic, who is repairing an escape boat, but discovers that Samantha has been abducted by Mathias for a sinister purpose.
 Pursuing him into the island's ancient temple, Lara discovers that the storms are caused by Himiko's vengeful spirit, still trapped in her ancient corpse.
 Mathias believes Himiko much pass her power on to a successor for the storms to stop and escape to be possible.
 However, the ritual for the transferral of power involves a trial by fire, which every woman thus far has failed.
 Samantha miraculously survives the trial, and Mathias takes her into the inner sanctum to continue the ritual.
 This angers the Guardians, magically preserved soldiers of Yamatai which defend Himiko's remains.
 Lara fights her way through both Solarii and Guardians to finally reach Mathias and Samantha in the midst of the transference process.
 What Lara has learned that Mathias has not is that it is not Himiko's power that is transferred, but her soul in its entirety, destroying the vessel's in the process.
-Therefore, to save her friend, Lara kills Mathias (finally wielding her trademark dual pistols) and stakes Himiko's heart, laying her to rest once and for all.
+Therefore, to save her friend, Lara kills Mathias (finally wielding her trademark dual pistols) and torches Himiko's body, laying her to rest once and for all.